rscherrer/resume/README.md

 - Poster (2018).
 Cladogenetic evolution of plumage coloration in birds of paradise.
 Evolution conference (ASN/SSB/SSE/ESEB), Montpellier, France.

 - Poster (2018).
 Sexual selection plays a limited role in accelerating color evolution upon speciation in birds of paradise.
-Meeting of the Dutch Society for Evolutionary Biology (NLSEB) 2018, Ede, the Netherlands.
+Meeting of the Dutch Society for Evolutionary Biology (NLSEB), Ede, the Netherlands.

 - Poster (2018).
 Adaptive divergence of dewlap coloration in *Anolis sagrei*.
 Meeting of the European Society for Evoutionary Biology (ESEB), Groningen, the Netherlands.